cordata/training/source/sections/self-study-and-quiz/physical-security.md

 - [ ] `Yes`
 - [x] `No`

 > Customer data should not be stored on your laptop.
-It may be necessary to have ePHI for troubleshooting an account through a support request. but this data is to not permanently reside on your laptop.
+It may be necessary to have ePHI for troubleshooting an account through a support request, but this data is to not permanently reside on your laptop.

 It is ok to walk away from you computer without locking it or logging off
 - [ ] `Yes`